1099 Rules for Business Owners

 Here are the basics you should know.

 Who are you required to send a Form 1099?
 You are required to send Form 1099 to vendors or sub-contractors during the normal course of business you paid more than $600, and that includes any lawyer, individual, partnership, Limited Liability Company (LLC), Limited Partnership (LP), or Estate.
+Check with your bookkeeper to find out if you should file a 1099-NEC or a 1099-MISC.

 Who are considered Vendors or Sub-Contractors?
 Essentially, this is a person or company you have paid for services that isn’t your employee.
 Not sure if you should be classifying this person as a Vendor vs an Employee? use the QuickBooks Wizard tool to figure this out!
+You will likely send a 1099-NEC (Nonemployee Compensation) form to these individuals if they qualify.

 What are the exceptions?
 The list is fairly lengthy, and it depends, but the most common is that you don’t need to send a 1099 to: